 Scripture Focus: Micah 7:7

-Can we see God?
-Are we looking to God when we feel out of place?
-Desiring to be a part of His great collaborative purpose is how we get back in sync.
-We know we can always trust and believe Him, we need to prove He can trust us with the sound He wants to hear and see.
-How are we allowing the Great Masterful Conductor to orchestrate our lives?
+Can you see God?
+Are you looking to God when you feel out-of-place?
+Desiring to be a part of His great collaborative purpose is how to get back in sync.
+You know you can always trust and believe Him, you need to prove He can trust you with the sound He wants to hear and see.
+How are you allowing the Great Masterful Conductor to orchestrate your life?

 ****Recommendation Alert: First5 www.first5.org*** This particular article began as a comment I left on the First5 app.
 I began using it a couple of months ago and enjoy reading through the books of the Bible and the devotional teachings each day.
 If you are looking for something to add to your Bible study, I highly recommend downloading First5 on your phone or using it from your computer.

 © Torrie Slaughter, Torrie Slaughter Photography, and www.ourgivenpurpose.com 2018-2048.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Torrie Slaughter, Torrie Slaughter Photography and www.ourgivenpurpose.com with appropriate and specific direction to the original content.